Debt & Credit Help Credit Score & Repair

 2. Check your credit score regularly

-A common myth is that checking your credit score lowers it, but this simply isn’t true.
-Checking your credit score is one of the best ways to stay on top of your credit health and to see what factors are impacting your score.
-This is especially important if you decide to borrow money, whether that be a new credit card or a personal loan, as your credit score will give you an idea of where you stand and what your chances are of being approved.
+Many people think checking your credit score lowers it, but this isn't true.
+Checking your credit score is one of the best ways to stay on top of your credit health and see what factors impact your score.
+This is especially important if you decide to borrow money, like a new credit card or a personal loan, as your credit score will help you understand your chances of approval.

 3. Pay bills on time

-This is a given, but paying your bills on time affects your credit big time.
-Your payment history makes up a whopping 30-35% of your total score, so missing monthly payments or making late payments can really drop your score.
-On the flip side, having a good payment history could contribute to a better credit score.
+Paying your bills on time is the number one way to increase your credit score.
+Your payment history makes up 30-35% of your total score, so missing monthly payments or making late payments can drop your score significantly.
+Conversely, a good payment history could increase your score.

 Rocket Money Benefits